grafana/jsonnet-libs/apache-airflow-mixin/README.md

 }
 ```

 In order for the selectors to properly work for system logs ingested into your logs datasource, please also include the matching `instance` and `job` labels onto the [scrape_configs](https://grafana.com/docs/loki/latest/clients/promtail/configuration/#scrape_configs) as to match the labels for ingested metrics.
-It is also important to add matching `dag_id` and `task_id` labels for the task logs to match the labels for ingested metrics as well as add labels for `dag_file` for the scheduler logs to allow for filtering in the dashboard.
+Please use the correct `$AIRFLOW_HOME` directory in the `__path__` labels as well.
+It is also necessary to add matching `dag_id` and `task_id` labels for the task logs to match the labels for ingested metrics as well as add labels for `dag_file` for the scheduler logs to allow for filtering in the dashboard.
+The correct `$AIRFLOW_HOME` will also need to be used in the `expression` regexes.

 ```yaml
 scrape_configs: